Jakob Löhnertz

 • A map of file names to their raw source code contents

-• The programming language (currently Java)
+• The programming language (currently only Java)

-• The natural language context (currently English)
+• The natural language context (currently only English)

 The calculator returns a list of SemanticCoupling objects representing detected relationships with similarity scores.

-Behind the scenes, it analyzes the textual content of your code – variable names, method names, comments, string literals – and computes semantic similarity using NLP techniques.
+Behind the scenes, it analyzes the textual content of your code (variable names, method names, comments, string literals) and computes semantic similarity using NLP techniques.
 Files that use similar terminology and concepts score higher, even if they’re not structurally coupled.

 Use cases